aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

     ```

 === "S1_SPINES"
     In an L2LS Campus design, there are two types of spine nodes: `spine` and `l3spine`.
 For a spine node to provide routing of SVIs, we set the type to `l3spine`.
-Variables applied under the node key type (spine/leaf) defaults section are inherited by nodes under each type.
-These variables may be overwritten under the node itself.
+Variables applied under the node key type (l3spine/l2leaf) defaults section are inherited by nodes under each type.
+These variables may be overridden under the node itself.

     ``` yaml
     --8<--